holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 5.6.3 Escalation of Process Breakdown

 A Process Breakdown in one Circle is not automatically considered a Process Breakdown of its Super-Circle.
 However, if it remains unresolved for an unreasonable time, then the Super-Circle is also considered in a Process Breakdown.

-## Article 6: People & Partnership

-### 6.1 Partner Relationships

-When the Organization grants Partner status to someone, it creates a ***“Partner Relationship”*** between that person and the Organization.
-Any promises either party makes to the other in conjunction with the grant of Partner status are part of that Partner Relationship.
-Unless otherwise agreed, each party needs the other's consent to change these agreements.
-However, either party may still end the Partner Relationship without the consent of the other.
-Doing so immediately ends that person's rights and responsibilities as a Partner.

-### 6.2 Relational Agreements

-The Organization's Partners may make ***“Relational Agreements”*** with each other.
-These are agreements about how the Partners will relate together or fulfill their general functions as Partners.
-They must focus on shaping behaviors that generally underpin work.
-They may not set expectations of work to do in a Role, nor expectations about how a Partner will prioritize across different Roles.
-Further, they may only specify concrete acts to do or behavioral constraints to honor.
-They may not include promises to achieve specific outcomes or embody abstract qualities.

-As a Partner, you may request a Relational Agreement of another Partner for your own personal preferences or to serve a Role you fill.
-That Partner may accept or reject the requested Relational Agreement based on their own personal preferences.
-Either party may later terminate the agreement without the consent of the other party, unless otherwise agreed.

-As a Partner, you have a duty to align your behavior with any written Relational Agreements you have made.
-Anyone facilitating a meeting or process may also enforce these Relational Agreements during that meeting or process, as long as they don't conflict with anything defined in this Constitution.

 ---